 Discussion:

 The purpose of this document is to provide guidance to Managing Entities for the implementation and administration of the Projects for Assistance in Transition from Homelessness (PATH) Grant.
 The PATH grant funding varies annually and is a non-competitive, formula grant distributed to all states and U.S. territories by from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 PATH grant funds are the only funds dedicated specifically for individuals with mental health or co-occurring substance use disorders who are experiencing homelessness or at risk of homelessness.
 PATH programs are required to provide matching funds of no less than $1 match funds for every $3 federal funds received.
 PATH grant funds are distributed to the Managing Entities which in turn allocate funds to contracted community providers.

-GOAL
+Goal

-The PATH grant goal is to reduce or eliminate homelessness for individuals with serious mental illnesses and co-occurring substance use disorders and who are experiencing homelessness or at imminent risk of becoming homeless.
+The goal of the PATH grant is to reduce or eliminate homelessness for individuals with serious mental illnesses and co-occurring substance use disorders who are experiencing homelessness or at imminent risk of becoming homeless.
 Grant funds are used for outreach to adults with serious mental illness or co-occurring mental health and substance use disorders who are homeless or at imminent risk of becoming homeless, and connect them to behavioral health services, housing supports, and services that are not traditionally funded by behavioral health programs.

-ELIGIBILITY
+Eligibility

 PATH eligible consumers must be: